Timely Completion Benefit - New Brunswick

 1-800-667-5626 (the rest of New Brunswick, the Atlantic Provinces and west to mid-Ontario)

 Appeal Process: Under certain circumstances, graduates may qualify for an exemption from the timely completion requirement for the debt reduction benefit.

 How to Appeal?
 A person must submit a written request to Student Financial Services, along with supporting documentation, to demonstrate exceptional circumstances.
 For example, graduates who experienced a temporary illness or graduates with family responsibilities while studying may be unable to graduate from their program within the established timeline.

-The National Student Loans Service Centre will be directed by the Department of Post-Secondary Education, Training and Labour to reduce the graduate’s provincial student loan debt in cases where the benefit is granted.
+The National Student Loans Service Centre will be directed by the Department to reduce the graduate’s provincial student loan debt in cases where the benefit is granted.